 No. DSPS is a neurological sleep disorder.
 It can cause psychological problems in that it is extremely difficult to cope with the symptoms, and there is often a lack of understanding from family, friends, employers, and even some doctors.
-It is difficult for most people to understand that abnormal sleep hours may be out of a person's control.
-The resultant lack of acceptance may seriously undermine the self-esteem and personal relationships of a person with DSPS.
+It is difficult for most people to understand that abnormal sleep hours may be inflexible and out of a person's control.
+The resultant lack of acceptance may seriously undermine the employment, relationships, and self-esteem of a person with DSPS.

 DSPS people really are unable to fall asleep earlier.
 This distinguishes DSPS from being simply a "night owl" tendency, in which people prefer to stay up late and get up late, but are able to adjust their schedules to normal hours.
 DSPS people are unable to shift their faulty body clocks.
 In medical terms, they are unable to entrain to a normal day/night schedule.

 Some DSPS people will fall asleep earlier, but won't get restorative sleep.
 Others cannot fall asleep earlier no matter how tired they feel.